Thursday, November 26, 2009

 Professionalism

+Seth Godin recently posted an article on his blog entitled "What would a professional do?".
+I was particularly struck by Seth's point that so many people merely pretend to be professionals--at the cost of everyone else.
 Coincidentally, "who is a professional?" was the question explored in a recent Business Ethics class.
 So I pose the question: what makes a professional?
 Does it mean you are a member of a society that has dues and a biannual journal?
 Must you have a certificate of authenticity?
 Additionally, what constitutes professionalism?
 Does it merely refer to the state of being a professional?
 Perhaps we are back where we started.

 The painting featured above is "Lineman" by the incomparable Norman Rockwell.